SergAbys/Grenadine/README.txt

-This is a project for generative music with agents, in maxMSP environment (Pure Data port is planned).
+This is a project for generative music with agents.

 Layout of the Grenadine repository :